julianss/flr/docs/getting_started.rst

 Run the example app
 --------------------------
-flr is configured through environment variables.
-This configuration consists of, among other things, the name of the app to run (which corresponds to the name of the folder which the app's files are), and the parameters to connect to a PostgresQL database.
-For now, just edit the .example file to provide the necessary credentials to a PostgreSQL instance.
+Apps are located in the ``apps/`` folder.
+We will now run the included ``example`` app.
+Every app should have a corresponding configuration file containing the environment variables necesssary for running it.
+Edit the ``.example`` file to provide the necessary credentials to a PostgreSQL instance.

 .. code-block:: text

+    flr_app=example
     flr_db_name=example
     flr_db_user=youruser
     flr_db_pass=yourpassword
     flr_db_host=localhost
     flr_db_port=5432

-Run the server by executing the run script and the name of the app.
+Run the server by executing the ``run.sh``  script passing as argument the name of the configuration file without the dot.

 .. code-block:: text